Applying for Graduate Study

 You do not need to try to find your own supervisor.
 The faculty will appoint supervisors on the basis of our assessment of their fit with your research interests and their teaching capacity.
 Graduate students do not need to be at the same college as their supervisor.

-Offer of places on both Masters and DPhil courses can only be made if appropriate supervision is available, so all applicants are strongly advised to search members of Faculty staff to make sure there is someone working in the area in which you want to work, and enter the names of all suitable supervisors on their application forms.
+Offer of places on both Masters and DPhil courses can only be made if appropriate supervision is available, so all applicants are strongly advised to search members of History Faculty staff to make sure there is someone working in the area in which you want to work, and enter the names of all suitable supervisors on their application forms.
 It’s a good idea to identify two or three potential supervisors, as not all members of staff are available for supervision every year.

 Applicants are welcome to contact members of academic staff with queries about potential projects.
 When you have identified your potential supervisors, send an email with an abstract of your proposal and indicate which course you are interested in.
 Please don’t send in a full research proposal or CV.
 Staff may be able to give you advice which will help you think through your project, but do be aware that replies may be delayed at busy times during the academic year.
 If you don’t receive a reply within three weeks, you’re welcome to send a follow-up email.
 Please note that an indication from a potential supervisor that they would be willing to supervise a project is not a guarantee that you will be offered a place.